 There is little doubt that some taxpayers may challenge the validity of such a windfall profit contribution, among others on the grounds of unconstitutionality (see also below).
 The decision to follow the model of the nuclear tax was expressly motivated by the fact that the nuclear tax was already unsuccessfully challenged in various courts including the Belgian Constitutional Court.
 However, it should be noted that the nuclear tax that was previously submitted to the judgment of the Constitutional Court had different features to the one that is expected to be used as the basis for the windfall profit contribution for the broader energy sector.
-By way of contrast, the Constitutional Court has previously found certain sector-specific contributions on the oil and gas sector to be compatible with the constitution.
+By way of contrast, the Constitutional Court has previously found certain sectorspecific contributions on the oil and gas sector to be compatible with the constitution.

-Germany: from windfall profits to "skimming off" inframarginal profits
+Germany have shifted from a windfall profits tax to "skimming off" inframarginal profits